jasonblahovec/NHL-Insights-Hub/ingestion/nhlhutbuilder/README.md

 ## Usage

-1. Define your scraping parameters in the script.
-The main method is as follows:
+1. Define your scraping parameters in the notebook.
+The main method is below.
+For each game year in the dictionaries skater_ids and goaltender_ids, the required ranges of populated ids are included.
+The user should set values of gameyear, batch_size, and n_batches so that the entire range is ingested over some number of runs.  run_skater and run_goaltender are booleans to populate one position group or the other, as the format of attributes for goaltenders is different than that of skters in the dataset.
+Output will be available in Databricks FileStore at /FileStore/nhl/nhlhutbuilder on completion.

    ```python
    if __name__ == "__main__":